Landfall-Studios/Sentinel/README.md

   - Role synchronization spreads over ~20 minutes for large databases

 - **`quarantineRole`**: (Optional) Discord role ID for quarantined players.
 When configured:
-  - Players with this role are denied login
-  - Staff can use `/quarantine` command to toggle this role
+  - Applied/removed automatically when quarantines are added/removed
+  - Used for Discord channel restrictions and effects
+  - **NOT used for login blocking** - only database quarantines block login
   - Online players are immediately kicked when quarantined
+  - Supports temporary bans with custom durations and reasons

-- **`quarantineMessage`**: Message shown to quarantined players when they try to join or are kicked
+- **`quarantineMessage`**: Default message shown to quarantined players (overridden by custom quarantine messages with details)

 - **`staffRoles`**: Array of Discord role IDs that can use the `/quarantine` command